mpetuska/kamp/README.md

 It is only able to find the libraries published with gradle-metadata, so older Kotlin libraries might be missing.
 Currently, supported maven repositories are:
 * Maven Central
-* JCenter (limited support due to lackluster bintray API limitations, no guarantees for your package to show up)

 ## App

 The driving server and client to expose the data collected by the scanner as a nice web-based catalogue.
-It's still WIP.
-Star the repo for updates as to when it'll be published.
+It's still a WIP.
+Star the repo for updates.